U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 In This Section

-- Coal-fired plants continue to be the largest source of U.S. electricity generation
+- By 2035, natural gas surpasses coal as the largest source of U.S. electricity generation

-- Most new capacity additions use natural gas and renewables
+- Most new capacity uses natural gas and renewables

-- Growth in generating capacity parallels rising demand for electricity
+- Growth in power generating capacity parallels rising sales of electricity

 - Costs and regulatory uncertainties vary across options for new capacity